tyb51/LoanBrowser/planning/UIMockups.md

-# Loan Browser UI Mockups
+# LoanLogic UI Mockups

-This document provides wireframes and UI mockups for the Loan Browser application, showing the layout and interaction flow for the key screens.
+This document provides wireframes and UI mockups for the LoanLogic application, showing the layout and interaction flow for the key screens.

 ## Main Layout